-Destroying of the Fabulous Capital City
+Destroying of the Fabulous Capital City and Royal Palace

 This spectacular royal palace was 3 times the size of the Chateau de Versailles, 14 times bigger than the Buckingham Palace, 4.5 times as big as the Forbidden City, then left only some relics after Zhu Wen’s destruction.

-The Cruel Assassinator Zhu Wen
+Cruel Assassinations Commanded by Zhu Wen

 Anyway, they initiated a big war toward Zhu Wen.